 The design-build system for project delivery is so effective that is now used extensively by both government and commercial clients.
 In 2016 the DBIA met with the Society of American Military Engineers (SAME) along with a group of industry leaders to work on optimizing the process in the public design and construction environment.
 Of note, the consensus was that a path a project will take is individual to each situation instead of using a one-size-fits-all approach.

-Some of the government Design-Build projects that K-CON, Inc. has been involved in recently include a 6,600 SF gymnasium for the state of Michigan Department of Military and Veteran Affairs and a metal operations building to be used by the Army National Guard.
+Some of the government Design-Build projects that K-CON, Inc. has been involved in recently including a 6,600 SF gymnasium for the state of Michigan Department of Military and Veteran Affairs and a metal operations building to be used by the Army National Guard.

 K-CON also serves commercial clients and has recently secured several successful projects.
 In just 2.5 months, our company installed a 4,300 SF modular office up-fit that includes seven offices, retail space, a large kitchen and break room, storefront, and showroom.
 We have also begun a King Street up-fit renovation project in Charleston, SC.